21 Best Places to Visit in New England: The Ultimate List 🍁

 What a quaint New England vacation destination!

-In addition to culture, you will find plenty of history, including some of the literary variety.
+In addition to culture, you will find plenty of history.
 In Lenox, visit the Ventfort Hall Mansion and Gilded Age Museum, an 1890s home that’s open for tours.
 If you have literary interest, you may also wish to stop by The Mount, Edith Wharton’s turn-of-the-century estate.

 There are many opportunities for outdoor adventuring in the Berkshires.
 Plenty of hiking trails snake the region, bike routes, and even some ski resorts, plus plenty of cool vacation rentals, cute cabins, and great places to eat.